ruampimentel/starter-academic/content/authors/admin/_index.md

   url: https://www.utoledo.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Personality, Psychological Assessment, Neuroscience, Data Science.
+bio: My research interests include Personality, Psychological Assessment, Neuroscience, Data Science. **Do you want to support me?
+[Click here to buy me a coffee](https://www.buymeacoffee.com/ruampimentel)**

 # Interests to show in About widget
 interests: